a2-ito/spring-on-corretto/README.md

 ```

 Push a built image to a public docker registry where you want.
-It seems we need to push an image to a publich registry to use it as a builder.
+It seems we need to push an image to a public registry to use it as a builder when a builder is specified.

 ## Reference
 https://medium.com/@srinivasan.surprise/unpack-cloud-native-buildpacks-9959b601424b